Substitute Clause Samples

 Substitute.
 A casual employee who replaces a permanent employee absent from duty as defined in Article 1, B-7.

 Substitute.
-An employee who is employed to fill a full-time or part-time position on a per diem or hourly basis while the regular employee is absent or on an approved leave.
-It is expressly understood and agreed that a substitute shall in no case fill a bargaining unit position in excess of the probationary period as defined above.
+A person who is employed to fill a full or part-time position on a per diem basis while the regular bargaining unit member is absent or on approved leave.
+It is expressly understood and agreed that a substitute shall in no case fill a bargaining unit position for a period in excess of the probationary period as defined above.

 Substitute.
 Anyone employed to take the place of a regular member who is temporarily absent for less than ninety (90) consecutive workdays in the same school year.
 Temporary: